What To Talk About On The Phone: Tips To Overcome Phone Anxiety

 While texting has become a more common form of communication, there still may be plenty of instances where someone in your life wants to talk to you on the phone.
-Friends, romantic partners, or family may prefer chatting on a call instead of texting because it can be easier to catch up, it may feel more personal, or because they have certain availability needs.
+Friends, romantic partners, or family may prefer chatting on a call instead of texting; it may feel easier or more personal, or be better suited to their needs.

-However, talking on the phone for some can be uncomfortable at best and panic-inducing at worst.
+For some, however, talking on the phone can be uncomfortable at best and panic-inducing at worst.
 Having a list of conversation starters like favorite memories, current trends, or upcoming holiday plans can help mitigate some of the anxiety you may feel at speaking on the phone and build rapport as you delve into deeper questions.

 Rawpixel